Dwarf fruit trees

 Planting in pots:

-If your tree is bare-rooted:
+If your tree has bare roots:

 Then, in all cases: